iaincalderfh/oneandone-cloud-controller-manager/README.md

 oneandone-cloud-controller-manager is the Kubernetes cloud controller manager implementation for 1and1.
 Read more about cloud controller managers [here](https://kubernetes.io/docs/tasks/administer-cluster/running-cloud-controller/).
 Running oneandone-cloud-controller-manager allows you to leverage the cloud provider features offered by 1and1 on your kubernetes clusters.

+**WARNING**: this project is a work in progress.
+Still TODO are:

+ - better test coverage
+ - automated end-to-end tests
+ - Kubernetes compatibility definitions

 ## Setup and Installation

 ### Preparing Your Cluster